tutmoizametki/Text-to-Subtitles-script-for-Vegas/README.md

 # Text to Subtitles script for Vegas Pro
-A script that transforms generated text to subtitles in Vegas
+A script that exports generated text as subtitles in Vegas
 Script should be putten in "Script Menu" folder in Vegas installation folder.
 Example of path: "C:\Program Files\VEGAS\VEGAS Pro 22.0\Script Menu"
 After copiing script - restart Vegas